oof2win2/FactorioAntigrief/apps/communitybot/README.md

 [⬆️ Head back up](#contents)

-Installation instructions are useful only in the case when you want to **self-host the whole ecosystem**, as the bot integrates with the database, to which you will not get access :P
+Installation instructions are useful only in the case when you want to **self-host the whole ecosystem**
-1. Make sure that you have the API already set up.
-[See installation instructions here](https://github.com/oof2win2/fagc-backend#readme)
+1. Set up the API [See installation instructions here](https://github.com/oof2win2/fagc-backend#readme)
 2. Install dependencies with `npm i`
 3. Set up your `config.js` file according to [`config.example.js`](config.example.js).
-Make sure that the database connection string is the same as the connection string as for the API but has it's collection set to `bot` instead of `fagc` (So the API can access the data)
+Make sure that the database connection string is the same as for the API but with its collection set to `bot` instead of `fagc`
 4. Run the program with one of:
    1. `nodemon`
    2. `pm2 start pm2.config.js`